 Both examples are many fewer lines, and much easier to work with than our previous example.
 Learn how to write Python for loops here.

-Join our live online Python class designed by experts from Google, Stanford, and MIT to learn more about harnessing this real-world language:
+Enroll your teen in our live online free Python class designed by experts from Google, Stanford, and MIT to learn more about harnessing this real-world language:

 When you want to write code that repeats, the first thing to think about is your choice of loop type.
 In many cases, like those shown above, either a for or a while loop can be written.
 However, often one type of loop is more suited to the problem.
 For loops are great when you know exactly how many times you want to repeat a piece of code.
 For loops are also helpful when you want to iterate through a list, repeating the same action on every item in the list.